BBL finals race: The run home for each club

 Jan 24: v Hurricanes (seventh) at Blundstone Arena

 A rain-shortened victory in the Sydney Smash put the Thunder in the top four however that lofty status was short-lived after Monday night's defeat in Perth saw the Scorchers leapfrog them in their mid-table battle.
 The Thunder's next game against the Scorchers could well determine the fate of both teams in the chase for a finals spot, though they face a danger match against the Hurricanes before that.
-There's a chance the Thunder could be without import Chris Morris for the finals, should the South African be picked by the Proteas to face England early next month.
+The club will benefit from having little disruption to their playing squad; Chris Morris missed selection in South Africa's ODI side and looks set to remain for the finals, while they have had no Australian ODI or Test representatives.

 6th: Brisbane Heat (10 Points)